-increasing our vulnerability to adverse economic and industry conditions;

-- limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, thereby reducing the amount of our cash flow available for other purposes; - limiting our flexibility in planning for, or reacting to, changes in our business; and - placing us at a possible competitive disadvantage with less leveraged competitors and competitors that may have better access to capital resources.
+- increasing our vulnerability to adverse economic and industry conditions; - limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, thereby reducing the amount of our cash flow available for other purposes; - · limiting our flexibility in planning for, or reacting to, changes in our business; and - placing us at a possible competitive disadvantage with less leveraged competitors and competitors that may have better access to capital resources.

 We cannot assure you that we will continue to maintain sufficient cash reserves or that our business will generate cash flow from operations at levels sufficient to permit us to pay principal, premium, if any, and interest on our indebtedness, or that our cash needs will not increase.
-If we are unable to generate sufficient cash flow or otherwise obtain funds necessary to make required payments, or if we fail to comply with the various requirements of our existing indebtedness, the 2013 Notes or any other indebtedness which we may incur in the future, we would be in default, which would permit the holders of the 2012 Notes and the 2013 Notes (together, the "Convertible Notes") and such other indebtedness to accelerate the maturity of the Convertible Notes and such other indebtedness and could cause defaults under the Convertible Notes and such other indebtedness.
-Any default under the Convertible Notes or such other indebtedness could have a material adverse effect on our business, results of operations and financial condition.
+If we are unable to generate sufficient cash flow or otherwise obtain funds necessary to make required payments, or if we fail to comply with the various requirements of our existing indebtedness or any other indebtedness which we may incur in the future, we would be in default, which would permit the holders of the 2012 Notes and such other indebtedness to accelerate the maturity of the 2012 Notes and such other indebtedness and could cause defaults under the 2012 Notes and such other indebtedness.
+Any default under the 2012 Notes or such other indebtedness could have a material adverse effect on our business, results of operations and financial condition.